 Further information on the IATI standard and all published data on development expenditure.

 All development actors can use the single IATI standard to present their development cooperation work transparently and openly.
-The format is machine-readable (XML) and the data is published under an "Open Data" licence.
-To date, the data of more than 800 states, organisations and institutions are freely accessible and can be explored via various online tools.
+The format is machine-readable (XML) and the data is published under an "Open Data" license.
+To date, the data of more than 800 states, organizations and institutions are freely accessible and can be explored via various online tools.

-Welthungerhilfe also publishes its project data according to the IATI standard – transparently and openly.
+Welthungerhilfe (WHH) also publishes its project data according to the IATI standard – transparently and openly.